TheresaLui/SelfHelpContent_v2/articles/problemscopingques.network.vnet/problemscopingques-vnet-cannotconnectfrominternet.md

     "subscriptionRequired": true,
     "title": "Cannot Connect to or from Internet", "fileAttachmentHint": "",
+    "diagnosticCard": {
+        "title": "VM Connectivity Troubleshooter",
+        "description": "Our VM Connectivity Troubleshooter can help you troubleshoot and solve your problem.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your resource.
+See our manual troubleshooting steps below to troubleshoot your problem."
+    },
     "formElements": [
         {
             "id": "cannot_connect_vm",
             "order": 1,
             "controlType": "dropdown",
             "required": true,
+            "diagnosticInputRequiredClients": "Portal",
             "displayLabel": "Select the virtual machine you are experiencing connectivity issues with:", "watermarkText": "Choose an option",
             "dynamicDropdownOptions": {